Languages of Vojvodina: Recognized minority languages

-Besides Serbian, which is the official language in the whole country, there are five regional languages in the official use by the provincial administration in Vojvodina: Hungarian, Romanian, Slovak, Rusyn, and Croatian.
-The Serbian language is used in all municipality governments, while minority languages are used in selected municipality governments.
-The Serbian language with Cyrillic script is in official use in all 45 municipalities of Vojvodina.
-The Hungarian language is in official use in 29 municipalities, Slovak in 12, Romanian in 9, Rusyn in 6, and Croatian and Czech in 1 municipality each (however, the Czech language is not official at provincial level).
+Besides Serbian, which is the official language in the whole country, there are five recognized minority languages in the official use by the provincial administration in Vojvodina: Hungarian, Romanian, Slovak, Rusyn, and Croatian.
+Additionally, Hungarian language is in official use in 29 cities and municipalities, Slovak in 12, Romanian in 9, Rusyn in 6, and Croatian and Czech in 1 city each.

-Radio Television of Vojvodina, the public broadcaster in the province, broadcasts programme in 10 languages: Serbian, Hungarian, Slovak, Rusyn, Romanian, Bunjevac dialect, Ukrainian, Romani, Croatian, and Macedonian.
-Certain TV shows are also translated into Sign language.
+Radio Television of Vojvodina, the public broadcaster in the province, broadcasts programme in 10 languages: Serbian, Hungarian, Slovak, Rusyn, Romanian, Bunjevac, Ukrainian, Romani, Croatian, and Macedonian.